GYG-be/.github/profile/README.md

 Improve the discipline a little bit on each step every day ...
 Life is supposed to be a recursiveAF training regimen ... we train in order to train

-1) If you need $, avoid wage slavery ... sell small portions of time; microwerk, FiveRR ... freelance then graduate to StartUpCookbook.US
+1) If you need $, avoid wage slavery; sell very small portions of your time thru microwerk, FiveRR; freelance then graduate to StartUpCookbook.US

 2) Minimalize your consumption, use 10X less, share...stop being a pathetically target-rich zone for economic predators who preying on the needy